-- 82 Referring workers to educational opportunity centers and notifying them that they may request that financial aid - 83 administrators at institutions of higher education use their discretion under section 479A of the Higher - 84 Education Act when determining the participant's need for federal financial assistance under Title IV.
-For - 85 example, current year income data may be considered in place of the preceding year's income data. - 86 - 87 6.
+- Referring workers to educational opportunity centers and notifying them that they may request that financial aid 83 84 administrators at institutions of higher education use their discretion under section 479A of the Higher 85 Education Act when determining the participant's need for federal financial assistance under Title IV.
+For 86 example, current year income data may be considered in place of the preceding year's income data.

+- 87

+- 88 6.
 Short-term Prevocational Services

-88 89 90 91 Including development of learning skills, communication skills, interviewing skills, punctuality, personal care skills, and professional conduct to prepare individuals for employment or training.
-92 7.
-Individual Career Counseling 93 94 95 Including job search and placement counseling, during the period in which the individual is receiving a trade adjustment allowance or training; and after receiving such training for purposes of job placement.
-96 8.
-Provision of Employment Statistics Information 97 Including accurate information related to the local, regional, and national labor markets and: 98 (a) Job vacancy listings in local, regional, and national labor markets; 99 (b) Information on job skills necessary to obtain the jobs identified in the vacancy listings; 100 (c) Information about local, in-demand occupations and their related earnings potential; and 101 (d) Skill requirements for local occupations.
-102 103 9.
-Referral to Supportive Services 104 Including services to assist with child care, transportation, and dependent care; housing assistance, and need- 105 106 related payments that are necessary to enable an individual to participate in training.
-107 10.
-Co-enrollment in the Dislocated Worker Program and All Applicable Programs 108 Co-enrollment is a Montana Labor & Industry (MDLI) focus.
-Every TAA participant should receive a Rapid 109 110 Response service.
-111 11.
-Social Security Number Requirements 112 113 Please reference the WIOA Social Security Number Policy for further details.
-114 12.
-Selective Service Registration Requirements: 115 116 Please reference the WIOA Selective Service Registration Requirements Policy for further details.
-117 C. Trade Adjustment Allowances (TRA)Participants under the 2002 amendment are no longer eligible for TRA 118 119 benefits, because the enrollment deadline of 26 weeks from separation has passed.
-120 D. Alternative Trade Adjustment Assistance (ATAA) 121 a) ATAA is a wage subsidy for workers 50 years of age or older.
-It requires a separate group certification.
-122 Participants receiving ATAA are entitled to receive reemployment and case management services.
-ATAA 123 payments supplement a portion of the wage difference between their new wage and their old wage up to a 124 maximum total of \$10,000.
-125 b) To be eligible for ATAA a participant must be: 126 (1) At least fifty (50) years of age; 127 (2) Reemployed within 26 weeks of separation and with wages not to exceed \$50,000 annually, 128 excluding overtime and bonuses; 129 (3) Employed on a full-time basis and not enrolled in TAA-approved training.
-130 131 132 E. Reemployment Services 133 1.
-Delivery of Reemployment Services 134 a) While the worker is receiving UI payments and at the time the individual files an initial TRA claim, MDLI's 135 Unemployment Insurance Division (UID) and Workforce Services Division (WSD) will advise each participant to
+89 90 91 Including development of learning skills, communication skills, interviewing skills, punctuality, personal care skills, and professional conduct to prepare individuals for employment or training.
+92 93 7.
+Individual Career Counseling 94 95 Including job search and placement counseling, during the period in which the individual is receiving a trade adjustment allowance or training; and after receiving such training for purposes of job placement.
+96 97 8.
+Provision of Employment Statistics Information 98 Including accurate information related to the local, regional, and national labor markets and: 99 (a) Job vacancy listings in local, regional, and national labor markets; 100 (b) Information on job skills necessary to obtain the jobs identified in the vacancy listings; 101 (c) Information about local, in-demand occupations and their related earnings potential; and 102 (d) Skill requirements for local occupations.
+103 104 9.
+Referral to Supportive Services 105 106 107 Including services to assist with child care, transportation, and dependent care; housing assistance, and need- related payments that are necessary to enable an individual to participate in training.
+108 10.
+Co-enrollment in the Dislocated Worker Program and All Applicable Programs 109 Co-enrollment is a Montana Labor & Industry (MDLI) focus.
+Every TAA participant should receive a Rapid 110 Response service.
+111 112 11.
+Social Security Number Requirements 113 Please reference the WIOA Social Security Number Policy for further details.
+114 115 12.
+Selective Service Registration Requirements: 116 Please reference the WIOA Selective Service Registration Requirements Policy for further details.
+117 118 C. Trade Adjustment Allowances (TRA) 119 In Montana, there are no petitions for adjustment assistance filed under the 2009 Amendment.
+If there were 120 petitions, participants would not be eligible for TRA benefits, because the enrollment deadline of 26 weeks from 121 separation or certification, whichever is later, has passed.
+122 123 D. Reemployment Trade Adjustment Assistance (RTAA) 124 a) RTAA is a wage subsidy for workers 50 years of age or older.
+Under the 2009 Amendment, it does not require 125 a separate group certification.
+Participants receiving RTAA are entitled to receive reemployment and case 126 management services.
+RTAA payments supplement a portion of the wage difference between their new wage 127 and their old wage up to a maximum total of \$12,000.
+128 b) To be eligible for RTAA a participant must be: 129 (1) At least fifty (50) years of age; 130 (2) Reemployed with no deadline and with wages not to exceed \$55,000 131 annually, excluding overtime and bonuses; 132 (3) Reemployed on a full-time basis or part-time in combination with approved training.
+133 124 E Reemployment Services 134 125 E. Reemployment Services 135 1 Delivery of Reemployment Services 136 1.
+Delivery of Reemployment Services